 What is the best way to learn a foreign language?

-In recent years, a multitude of apps have appeared on the global language learning market, promising to teach you a new language in only a few weeks.
+In recent years, a multitude of language apps have appeared on the global language learning market, promising to teach you a new language in only a few weeks.
 All you need to do is dedicate 20 minutes a day to practicing, and you are good to go.
 Many of the languages apps, such as Duolingo or Babbel, are very easy to use, are either free, or have cheap subscription options, and are designed to make learning fun and stress free.
 You can track some of your progress, choose any language you like, and you can interact with other learners via the app’s platform.
 In addition, more and more language service providers have opted to build out and offer full online language courses with extensive content and prerecorded audio material, often times so affordable that it hard to say no. But could an app or a course without a live instructor really replace in-person language training?
 In the following article, we will examine the pros and cons of using different platforms to learn a foreign language and try to answer the ultimate question: What is the best way to learn a foreign language?

 1. Apps (Duolingo, Babbel, Memrise, etc)

-All apps have unique interfaces and themes, each with their own individual perks and advantages.
+All language apps have unique interfaces and themes, each with their own individual perks and advantages.
 But most of them offer the following key features: